 In this section, we show a reduction from one-sided error adaptive to (one-sided error) non-adaptive algorithms for additive promise problems.
-The reduction maintains the algorithm's query complexity or it soundness error.
+The reduction maintains the algorithm's query complexity and its soundness error.

-Lemma 4.5.
+Lemma 4.6.
 Let $(Y, N) \subseteq \{0, 1\}^n$ be an additive promise problem.
-If (Y, N) has an one-sided error, adaptive algorithm A with soundness error $\epsilon_N$ and query complexity q, it has an one-sided error non-adaptive algorithm A' with soundness error $\epsilon_N$ and query complexity q.
+If (Y, N) has an one-sided error, adaptive algorithm A with soundness error ε_N and query complexity q, it has an one-sided error non-adaptive algorithm A' with soundness error ε_N and query complexity q.